 Right: Richi, Dominican-American hiker and ultramarathoner

-Last summer, The Notch Hostel reserved the last weekend in June exclusively for a Summits in Solidarity hike and fundraiser.
-There was a film screening featuring Black hiker and activist, Mardi Fuller, called “Mardi and the Whites,” as in the White Mountains of New Hampshire.
+Each summer, The Notch Hostel reserves the last weekend in June exclusively for a Summits in Solidarity hike and fundraiser.
+We host a film screening during the evening celebration celebrating BIPOC outdoor joy.
+For example, in 2022 we showed a film featuring Black hiker and activist Mardi Fuller, called “Mardi and the Whites,” as in the White Mountains of New Hampshire.

 Summits In Solidarity

-In 2020, my employee Philip Carcia and I co-founded Summits in Solidarity, a racial justice initiative among hikers in the Northeastern US and beyond.
+In 2020, Notch owner Serena Ryan founded Summits in Solidarity, a racial justice initiative among hikers in the Northeastern US and beyond.
 Our mission is to identify and liberate from white privilege, entitlement, and supremacy in hiking and outdoor recreation, foster connections that support emergence of a new, anti-racist outdoors community, and raise funds for Black, Indigenous, and people of color justice organizations.
 On March 24, 2022, Summits in Solidarity formally became a federally recognized non-profit (EIN 88-0948177).

 The Notch Store

 We have a small store both in house and online.
-It provides support for the BIPOC community through our seller and reusable handbag fabricator Bookie, who donates $30 of each Solidarity bag sold to Summits in Solidarity.
-We also sell a hiker salve handmade in New Hampshire by marathon runner Yuma Haidara.
+Check out our queer seller and reusable handbag fabricator Bookie, who donates $30 of each Solidarity bag sold to Summits in Solidarity.
+We also sell a hiker salve handmade in New Hampshire by Black marathon runner Yuma Haidara.